Thundersley

-Thundersley is a town and former civil parish, now in the unparished area of Benfleet, in the Castle Point borough, in southeast Essex, England.
+Thundersley is a town in the Castle Point borough of southeast Essex, England.
 It sits on a clay ridge shared with Basildon and Hadleigh, 31 mi east of Charing Cross, London.
-In 1951 the parish had a population of 6482.
+In 2011 it had a population of 24,800.

-Its main parish takes in Daws Heath to the east which is also part of the current Cedar Hall local government electoral ward.
+The ecclesiastical parish of Thundersley St Peter takes in Daws Heath to the east which is also part of the current St Michaels local government electoral ward.
 The two areas have Anglican churches.
 A third Anglican church is in the secular ward of St John's, which is commonly conflated on maps with South Benfleet which it adjoins and it is separated from Thundersley by a narrow green buffer.
-Between the two wards is the main ward of St Peter's, which loosely resembles the very longstanding church parish.
-One ward is partially in Thundersley, Boyce which includes Thundersley Green and various short streets next to the town itself.
+As of the May 2024 local elections, the main wards in the area are Thundersley North and Thundersley South.

 Toponymy

 Thundersley derives from the Old English Þunres lēah = "grove or meadow [perhaps sacred] belonging to the god Thunor or Thor".
 It has also historically been known as Thunresleam.
 The place-name is first attested in the Domesday Book of 1086, where it appears as Thunreslea.

 The place-name is historically significant as a survival from England's pre-Christian Anglo-Saxon paganism.